alorans/nixos/README.md

 # NixOS

-- This repo has my personal NixOS config
+This repo has my personal NixOS config, and some helpful Nix resources.
-- and crucial Nix resources, some of which I wrote, some of which I read and found useful.